Top of main content

 • You cannot remit funds abroad for prohibited purposes like buying lotteries or banned magazines, amongst others.

 • There is no restriction on the frequency or number of transactions during a financial year.
-However, the total amount of foreign exchange remitted through all sources in India under LRS during the current FY should be within the LRS limit as specified by the RBI.
+However, the total amount of foreign exchange remitted through all sources in India under LRS during the current FY should be within the LRS limit as specified by the Reserve Bank of India (RBI).

 For further information, you can refer to our LRS FAQs.